 It’s important to get regular eye exams, whether or not you notice signs of cataracts.
 Identifying cataracts early means you’ll have better sight and healthier eyes with proper care.

-When starting cataract surgery, Dr. Kuriachan numbs your eye.
+During the surgery, Dr. Kuriachan numbs your eye.
 He makes a small incision on the front of your eye and removes the clouded lens.
 Then, he inserts the artificial lens, called an intraocular lens (IOL).

 Your eye may take up to eight weeks to heal.
 In the first few days, it may feel sore or itchy.
 Be sure to follow Dr. Kuriachan’s directions after surgery to minimize infection and promote healing.